bc-discord/bc-discord.github.io/pages/balisong/parts_balisong/parts_balisong.md

 ---
 layout: page
-title: Parts of a Balisong
+title: Parts Of
 nav_order: 1
+parent: Balisong
 ---

 ![Breakdown of a Krake Raken by Squid Industries.](kraken_part.jpg)